tbuetler/BotRaceSimulation_Akka/doc/README.md

 > Overall experience
 > Git commit analytics

+> **Note:** Enhanced and grammar checked with chatGPT / deepl.com

 **Gil**\
-BlaBla
+This project allowed me to enhance my understanding of distributed systems, specifically with Akka's actor-based approach.
+I was involved in designing the board actor system, focusing on message handling between the bots and the board.
+This project highlighted the importance of effective communication between team members, as well as a deep understanding of concurrent programming concepts.
+I found it challenging yet rewarding to design the message protocols and ensure consistent state transitions in the system.

 **Martin**\
-BlaBla
+Working on the bot race game gave me the opportunity to develop my skills in pathfinding and algorithm design.
+I worked closely on the bot’s movement logic, implementing strategies to detect and avoid dead-ends, which involved understanding how to track previously visited positions and apply memory-based movement to optimize navigation.
+This experience improved my problem-solving abilities, especially in debugging movement paths and refining the bot’s efficiency within the grid.

 **Pablo**\
-BlaBla
+In this project, I was able to apply and expand my knowledge of distributed systems using the Akka framework.
+My role primarily focused on error handling and optimizing the board’s response times to bot requests.
+Working on exception management and error-case scenarios taught me a lot about resilience in distributed applications, which are critical when multiple actors interact.
+Additionally, I took part in debugging the actor interactions, which strengthened my understanding of concurrency and synchronization in Java.

 **Tim**\
-Utilized Git and GitHub for version control, which was a new experience for me.
-I learned how to work with branches, pull requests, and merge requests, which was a valuable skill to acquire.
+Using Git and GitHub for version control was a new and valuable experience for me.
+I learned to manage branches, submit pull requests, and resolve merge conflicts, which improved my workflow.
+I also took on part of the GUI design for this project, which presented a unique challenge.
+With no predefined layout, I had to be creative and develop a user interface that not only presented information clearly but also interacted effectively with the backend.
+This experience taught me a lot about UI design principles and integration with backend systems.
-Took over a part of the GUI of the project, which was a challenging but rewarding experience.
-We had to design and implement the UI without a pre-defined layout, which forced us to think creatively and come up with our own solution.